-- If your Bellerophon shares of commons stock are registered in your own name, please contact our transfer agent, Computershare and inform them of your request by calling them at 1-800-736-3001 or writing them at P.O.
+- If your Bellerophon shares of commons stock are registered in your own name, please inform Computershare, our transfer agent, of your request by calling them at 1-800-736-3001 or writing them at P.O.
 Box 30170, College Station, TX, 77842. - If a broker or other nominee holds your Bellerophon shares of common stock, please contact the broker or other nominee directly and inform them of your request.
 Be sure to include your name, the name of your brokerage firm and your account number.